compsocialscience/summer-institute/2022/post-mortem.md

 <h2 class="display-4" id="edinburgh">SICSS-Edinburgh</h2>

-We have divided this document, per guidelines, into sections relating to: 1) Outreach and application process; 2) Pre-arrival and onboarding; 3) First Week; 4) Second Week; 5) Post-Departure; 6) General Notes.
+We have divided this document into sections relating to: 1) Outreach and application process; 2) Pre-arrival and onboarding; 3) First Week; 4) Second Week; 5) Post-Departure; 6) General Notes.

 ### 1. Outreach and application process